 Brown & Company Design

-Mary Johanna Brown is the Founder and President of Brown & Company Design, a strategic design firm, and Big Brown Books, a publishing company.
-An active community member, she currently serves on the New Hampshire Charitable Foundation board and is Founding Chair Emeritus of the New Hampshire Women’s Foundation.
+Mary Johanna Brown is Founder and President of Brown & Company Design, a strategic design firm established in 1992, and Big Brown Books, a publishing company established in 1997.
+Clients are varied in size and industry, including the Telluride Film Festival, Planet Fitness, Backyard Garlic, New Hampshire Public Television, RiverWoods and more.
+As an active volunteer, Mary Jo has served on several New Hampshire nonprofit boards and is engaged in many community activities throughout the Granite State.
+She currently serves on the board of the New Hampshire Charitable Foundation, and is the Founding Chair Emeritus of the New Hampshire Women’s Foundation, a merger born in October 2014 from the New Hampshire Women’s Initiative and the Women’s Fund of New Hampshire.
 Mary Jo was named to New Hampshire Magazine’s “Remarkable Women” list in 2009, Business New Hampshire’s “Influence Index” in 2014, New Hampshire Magazine’s 2018 “It List” and recently named as an “Outstanding Woman in Business” in 2018 by New Hampshire Business Review.
-She enjoys traveling, singing and gardening with her daughter Haley.
+She enjoys traveling, singing, and gardening with her fourteen-year-old daughter Haley.

 Katherine Easterly Martey